 With an evening of outdoor entertainment on our schedule, we knew we needed a meal that would stick with you.
 For us, pizza is one of those types of dishes.
 Asking around town, many of the locals pointed us toward The Brickhouse Grill.
 The restaurant is located inside a remodeled filling station, which is something we are used to in Kansas City.
 (Here’s a gas station turned BBQ restaurant in Lee’s Summit.)
 The hand-tossed pie came with a fluffy crust and delectable flavor.
-We devoured every bite, and knew we would be satisfied for quite a while.
+We devoured every bite and knew we would be satisfied for quite a while.
 Our dinner and a show had started right.

 After dinner, we popped into the local grocery store to pick up some Swedish treats.
 (Think Swedish fish, Nordic chocolate mints, salty licorice, and ginger cookies) A member of the local tourism bureau had arranged to bring a couple of lawn chairs for us to use, so we wanted to bring the snacks.
 When we arrived at the local city park, we found the crowd was already assembling.
 It was obvious that this was mostly made up of locals, so it gave us a great chance to mingle.
-We found our hostess, and her daughters, and all settled in for the evening’s entertainment.
+We found our hostess, and her daughters and all settled in for the evening’s entertainment.
 While the orchestra warmed up, we broke out the Swedish treats.
-Dinner and a show is even better with a steady supply of sweet treats.
+Dinner and a show are even better with a steady supply of sweet treats.

 Familiar Cast of Characters

 The evening’s show was titled Into The Woods.
 It’s a delightful tale that includes a familiar cast of storybook characters.
 The main focus is the Baker and his wife, who are desperate to have a child.
 Making a questionable arrangement, with a local witch, leads to a string of interesting, and sometimes hilarious adventures.
-Soon the couple were interacting with Jack and his cow, Cinderella and her step-sisters, and Red Riding Hood and an evil wolf.
+Soon the couple was interacting with Jack and his cow, Cinderella, and her step-sisters, and Red Riding Hood and an evil wolf.
 A few other recognizable characters helped round out the show’s cast.

 Dinner and a Show

 Our day in Lindsborg had been jammed packed with activities, and the Broadway RFD show had been a great ending.
 During the intermission, we had a chance to speak with some of the locals, who were very welcoming.
-It was clear that they knew why we were visiting, and just wanted to make sure we had a pleasant experience.
+It was clear that they knew why we were visiting and just wanted to make sure we had a pleasant experience.
 Obviously, they are proud of their community, and for good reason.
 Little Sweden USA has so much to offer visitors, and our dinner and a show was a special treat.
 We thanked our hostess, and her daughters, for their hospitality.
-The starry sky lit up our path to our lodging, and reminded us of the enchanting show we had just witnessed.
+The starry sky lit up our path to our lodging and reminded us of the enchanting show we had just witnessed.
 Now it was time for bed, and a chance to recharge for another day of exploration.

 Share with a Theater Lover!